eliasnogueira/restassured-complete-basic-example/README.md

 * Download the backend API [combined-credit-api](https://github.com/eliasnogueira/combined-credit-api)

 # How to execute the tests
-You can open each test classes on `src\test\java` and execute all of them, but I recommend you run it by the command line.
+You can open each test class on `src\test\java` and execute all of them, but I recommend you run it by the command line.
 It enables us to run in different test execution strategies and also in a pipeline, that is the propose of this repo.

 ## Running the backend API
-Please, before execute any tests, run the backend API.
+Please, before executing any tests, run the backend API.
 After cloning this project:

 1. Navigate to the project folder using the Terminal / Command prompt
 2. Execute the following: `mvn spring-boot:run`
 3. Wait until you see something like this: Application has started!
 Happy tests!
-4. The API is ready and listen all requests on http://localhost:8088
+4. The API is ready and listen to all requests on http://localhost:8088

 ## About the environments
 You can run the tests simulation two environments: dev and test.